GET EMF NEWS

 STATEMENT OF VALUES & NEED

-Since our inception in 2003, the environmental media landscape has changed dramatically.
-Films and television programming about environmental, human health and social justice issues, once a scarcity, are now everywhere.
-But the "heavy lifting" is still ahead of us.
-Although positive environmental success stories are unfolding around the world every day, many remain untold.
-Utilizing the potential of popular media (theatrical, television, cable, video, internet and digital interactive) and innovative teaching tools to convey inspirational stories and stimulate successful solutions to environmental, human health and social justice issues remains a top priority.
-And as the media industry becomes increasingly decentralized, the need for new intermediary catalyst organizations and financial advisors, to stimulate media production in a more cost effective and targeted way, is also increasing.
+The potential of popular media (theatrical, television, cable, video, internet and digital interactive) and innovative teaching tools to convey inspirational stories and stimulate successful solutions to environmental, human health and social justice issues remains our top priority.
+And as the media industry becomes increasingly decentralized, the need for intermediary catalyst organizations and financial advisors, such as EMF, to stimulate media production in a more cost effective and targeted way, is also increasing.

 Global solutions require a combination of grassroots participation, public policy change and action by stakeholders, and an informed electorate is crucial to the decision making process.
 There is arguably no better way to engage and inform the general public more quickly than through the kind of broad exposure and impactful outreach media can provide.